Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

 \subsubsection{Explicit Memory Models}

-In the case of explicit memory models, i.e. models which feature an explicit time delay as found in Section \ref{sec:explicitmemory}, a linear stability analysis allows one to investigate the possibility of pattern formation similar to the method discussed above.
-However, due to the complex nature of delay differential equations, the resultant analysis of local stability of constant steady states is significantly more involved.
-A good introductory reference for partial delay differential equations is found in \cite{wu1996theory}, however, readers should carefully note that all delay parameters appear in the lower order terms.
-For this reason, new tools and techniques need to be developed in the case of knowledge based movement models since the delay parameters appear at a higher order (i.e. inside the gradient term), increasing the difficulty substantially.
+In the case of explicit memory models ({Section \ref{sec:explicitmemory}}), a linear stability analysis {still} allows one to investigate the possibility of pattern formation.
+However, due to the complex nature of delay differential equations, the resultant analysis of local stability of constant steady states is {often} significantly more involved.
+A good introductory reference for partial delay differential equations is found in \cite{wu1996theory}, however, readers should carefully note that all delay parameters appear in lower order terms.
+For this reason, new tools and techniques need to be developed in the case of knowledge based movement models since the delay parameters appear at a higher order, increasing the difficulty substantially.
 Despite this, we may still discuss some of the key insights found in the use of temporal delays, which is primarily done through changes in stability of possible constant steady states (model \eqref{delayprototypenon-localtime2} is the one exception due to the hostile boundary condition).
 Readers should note that these are general trends, and to cover every possible outcome in detail here is more challenging than in the cases without delays since the possible outcomes are much richer and can vary significantly across models.
-For this reason, we focus on the impacts of memory and cognition as opposed to focusing on other mechanisms included in the models.